Managing your debt

 If you are experiencing financial difficulty, there are steps you can take to deal with the situation.
 First, you should carry out a thorough review of your financial circumstances.
 You can do this by:

-• Checking if you have insurance such as payment protection insurance which would allow you to make a claim
+- Checking whether you have insurance in place, such as Payment Protection Insurance (PPI), which may allow you to make a claim.

 Then call us with the details of your finances on 0818 211 555 and we’ll discuss the options available to you.